From RGB images to Dynamic Movement Primitives for planar tasks: Conclusions

 \section{Conclusions}

-In this work we employed a Resnet to infer the DMP parameters from raw RGB images for performing a planar task.
+In this work we employed a Resnet to infer the DMP parameters from raw RGB images for performing planar tasks.
 In this way, the proposed framework can encapsulate different motion patterns and infer automatically the appropriate one and the initial and target position for the generalization.
-Our apprach was validated and compared to another relevant SoA method in the task of unveiling the stem of grapebunch from occluding leaves, both in simulations and real experiments.
-As future work we plan to test the proposed model in more planar tasks and investigate its extension to Cartesian tasks, using as input RGB-D images of the scene.
+Our approach was validated and compared to another relevant SoA method in the task of unveiling the stem of grapebunch from occluding leaves.
+Our method was further experimentally validated for pushing other objects/clutter to grasp a target object on a flat surface.
+As future work we plan to extend our method to Cartesian tasks, using as input RGB-D images of the scene.